-- Applicants must be graduates of an accredited secondary school program, or high school seniors enrolled in an accredited secondary school program, or those who hold a GED equivalency certificate prior to selection. - High school preparation should include one year each of biology, chemistry and algebra.
+- Applicants must be graduates of an accredited secondary school program, or high school seniors enrolled in an accredited secondary school program, or those who hold a GED equivalency certificate prior to selection. - 112 High school preparation should include one year each of biology, chemistry and algebra.
 If these courses were not taken in high school, BIO 107, CHM 107 and MTH 052 must be completed prior to testing for the dental hygiene program. - College prerequisite coursework includes completion of CHM 264-Chemistry for the Health Sciences, BIO 171-Anatomy and Physiology I, and SOC 160-Applied Human Relations with a minimum grade of C. (C minus grade not accepted.) - Applicants must complete and submit a WCCC Application for Admission and Allied Health Programs Application to the Admissions Office by January 5 prior to the fall semester in which enrollment is anticipated.
 The forms must be accompanied by official transcripts from all secondary schools attended, GED programs and any other formal education program attended beyond high school. - Applicants must take the computerized placement test (Accuplacer) and have successfully completed any required developmental courses and/or high school course work with a minimum grade of C prior to taking the dental hygiene admission examination.
 (C minus grade not accepted.)
 Also, applicants who have completed credit courses must have a 2.5 GPA prior to taking the dental hygiene admission examination.
 Only courses necessary to meet the dental hygiene program requirements are considered when calculating the GPA.
-If the GPA is less than 2.5, one or more of these courses can be repeated in order to meet this requirement before testing. - Upon initial acceptance into the program, a criminal background check, child abuse history and drug screening must be obtained at the applicant's expense.
+If the GPA is less than 2.5, one or more of these courses can be repeated in order to meet this requirement before testing. - Applicants who have enrolled in developmental or sciences courses three or more times will be deemed ineligible for admission to the Dental Hygiene program.
+An enrollment is considered any course that has been attempted with a grade of "D," "F" or "W." - Upon initial acceptance into the program, a criminal background check, child abuse history and drug screening must be obtained at the applicant's expense.
 The following admission criteria are required: - Pennsylvania State Police Request for Criminal Record Check (SP4-164).
 Positive records will be evaluated individually.
 If an applicant has not established residency in the state of Pennsylvania for more than one year, they will need to submit FBI cards for School Employees (FD258). - Pennsylvania Child Abuse History Clearance (CY-168).
 Any record results in denial of admission to the dental hygiene program. - Drug screening must be completed within 10 days of the start of the program.
 A positive drug screen will result in denial of admission to the dental assisting program or continuation in the program.
 The program reserves the right to require random drug screens while the student is enrolled. - Those who apply must take a Dental Hygiene admissions test administered by WCCC.
 Applicants will be notified of testing dates.
 Candidates will be selected until available seats are filled. - Applicants selected for admission must submit satisfactory results from pre-entrance physical, dental, hearing and eye examinations obtained at the candidate's expense.
 Specific information regarding the examination will be provided to students upon acceptance. - Applicants must have successfully completed AHA CPR-BLS for Health Care Providers Annual Certification prior to the start of the second semester of program enrollment. - Applicants must purchase student liability insurance. - Conviction of a felonious act may result in the Pennsylvania State Board of Dentistry denying licensure. - Please be aware that based on ongoing changes in the dental hygiene profession, it may be necessary to modify courses listed in this catalog to meet changing practice competencies.